opennetworkinglab/onos/web/gui2/AngularMigration.md

 ### Do not inject components in to services
 Components are graphical elements and should not be injected in to Services.
 Services should be injected in to components, but not the other way round.
+Components can be added in to other components by putting the selector of the child component e.g. <onos-icon> in to the html template of the parent.

 Take for instance the WebSocketService - this should remain a service, but I want to display the LoadingComponent while it's waiting and the VeilComponent if it